Whether you’re shopping for a big-ticket item or waiting for pay day, a credit card can help you spread the cost.

 Whether you’re paying for your weekly shop or forking out for home improvements, a credit card offers a flexible way to spread your costs.
 If you don’t have the money to hand, you have the option to pay back the balance at a later date.

 With a credit card, you borrow money from your lender to pay for your purchases.
 Once you have your card, you can spend up to an agreed spending cap – known as your credit limit.
 If you exceed this set limit, it’s likely you’ll be charged a fee, and your credit history will suffer.
-Find out here why you should avoid spending up to your limit.

 Your lender will send you a statement each month detailing how much you’ve spent.
 You then have the option to clear the full balance or pay anything over the minimum payment.